zym9863/Node-Screenshot/README_EN.md

 1. **Element Selection**:
    - When the user clicks the extension icon, `popup.js` sends a start selection message to `content.js` on the current page
    - `content.js` listens for mouse events and highlights elements as the mouse hovers over them
+   - After the user clicks an element, a selection toolbar appears
+   - The user can select parent elements using toolbar buttons or keyboard shortcuts
-   - After the user clicks an element, `content.js` gets the element's position information
+   - After confirming the selection, `content.js` gets the element's position information

 2. **Screenshot Processing**:
    - `content.js` sends the element position information to `background.js`